 Crockett’s lab found that utilitarians are generally seen as (i) less trustworthy; (ii) less empathic; and (iii) less likely to cooperate.
 She even claims that humans have developed a default morality - deontology.
 That might be to signal our value as a cooperator on the partnership market, rooted in the value of implicit social contracts that most of our societal fabric relies on.
 And utilitarian logic poses a direct threat to this fabric.
 Therefore, people who claim that it’s obvious/easy to sacrifice something - even if it is for the greater good - quickly alienate themselves from society because the rest of the group fears being used.

 It follows that, if we really want to appeal to evidence and reason in our decision-making, we ought to appeal simultaneously to our ‘why’ - our values, our altruism.
 Without understanding that, it is understandably off-putting to listen to statistics and cost-benefit-analyses.
-For EA, that means that we need to emphasise the ‘A’ part of the movement more proactively, especially when talking about the ‘E’.
-Additionally, the movement could make more of an effort to support individual autonomy and diversity to build an unshakeable basis of trust to thrive and ensure it’s not being misunderstood.
+For EA, that means that we need to emphasize the ‘A’ part of the movement more proactively, especially when talking about the ‘E’.
+Additionally, the movement could make more of an effort to support individual autonomy and diversity to build an unshakable basis of trust to thrive and ensure it’s not being misunderstood.

 “Normal is not normal!” proclaimed the Future of Humanity Institute (FHI)’s Anders Sandberg.
 He started his fun talk by explaining why the ‘normal distribution’, or ‘bell curve’ should really only be called ‘Gaussian distribution’: except for well-known things, like the intelligence of humans and rolling dice, the Gaussian distribution and Central Limit Theorem can be very misleading (the CLT describes, in mathematical form, what we often call ‘regression to the mean’.
 E.g.: if you observe an exceptional event, the next event of that kind will be less exceptional, or in other words, closer to the mean).
 That is because we live in ‘Extremistan’ and figuring things out that we don’t already know requires a different mindset here.

 In Extremistan, freak events (or more beautifully called ‘Black Swans’) occur.
 And when such events occur, they are far more intense than usual events, often triggering further extreme events.
 This is due to the complex (inter-)dependencies and correlations in our world.
-Therefore, a ‘real’ normal distribution might have the centre of a bell curve, but the tails are nowhere close.
+Therefore, a ‘real’ normal distribution might have the center of a bell curve, but the tails are nowhere close.
 There are a lot of cascade effects in Extremistan with its fractal-geometrical nature, so expecting most values to lie within two or three standard deviations of the mean is a dangerous assumption we tend to make intuitively.

 Anders’ talk illustrated how dangerous oversimplifications are, and how unaware we are of so-called ‘Dragon Kings’.
 Or, to say it less beautifully: how unaware we are of maxima that are caused by non-linear dynamics in complex systems, creating statistical outliers that throne above anything we’d seen before.
 Yet, there is hope: studying these dynamics in detail might allow us to see more Black Swans as Dragon Kings - events that we could predict with more complex models.
 Instead of saying “oh, that was unlikely” we ought to say “oh, the model was wrong” an awful lot more often.